(Updated Guide) Sinusitis VA Rating and Disability Compensation

 A Compensation and Pension (C&P) exam for sinusitis is an important step in the VA disability claims process, designed to assess your condition and its connection to your military service.

-Review of Medical History: During the C&P exam, the examiner will carefully review your medical history, including any past treatments, diagnoses, and imaging studies.
+• Review of Medical History: During the C&P exam, the examiner will carefully review your medical history, including any past treatments, diagnoses, and imaging studies.
 You’ll discuss when your sinus problems first began and whether they were influenced by your service, such as exposure to burn pits, dust, or other environmental hazards.

-Discussion of Symptoms: Be prepared to describe your symptoms in detail—nasal congestion, facial pressure, headaches, or frequent infections and explain how often these flare-ups occur, especially if they’ve required antibiotics or left you bedridden.
+• Discussion of Symptoms: Be prepared to describe your symptoms in detail—nasal congestion, facial pressure, headaches, or frequent infections and explain how often these flare-ups occur, especially if they’ve required antibiotics or left you bedridden.

-Physical Examination: The C&P examiner will likely perform a physical evaluation, checking your nasal passages for swelling or blockages and feeling your sinuses for tenderness.
-They may also ask how sinusitis interferes with your work, sleep, and daily routine.
+• Physical Examination: The C&P examiner will likely perform a physical evaluation, checking your nasal passages for swelling or blockages and feeling your sinuses for tenderness.
+If you report sinus deafness, you may undergo an audiogram

-The information gathered will be recorded on a Disability Benefits Questionnaire (DBQ), helping the VA accurately determine your disability rating for sinusitis based on the severity and impact of your condition.
+The information gathered will be recorded on a Disability Benefits Questionnaire (DBQ) for sinusitis, helping the VA accurately determine your disability rating based on the severity and impact of your condition.

-Considerations for Increasing Your Sinusitis VA Rating
+Tips for Increasing Your Sinusitis VA Rating

 If you believe your current VA disability rating for sinusitis does not reflect the full extent of your condition, there are steps you can take to pursue an increase.
 Here are some important considerations to help ensure your chronic sinusitis VA rating accurately represents your health limitations: